OriginLive/SpideR/README.md

 ## SpideR

-***NOTE: A lot of functionality is still missing.
-This will be rectified eventually.***
+**NOTE: A lot of functionality is still missing.
+This will be rectified eventually.**

-***WINDOWS PORT HAS JUST BEEN ADDED(PROBABLY BROKEN WITH GUMBO-COMMIT), IT IS THEREFORE HIGHLY DOUBTFUL THAT IT WILL WORK***

 A web crawler engine that gathers data, sorts it and outputs it to file.
 The goal is for it to be fully customizable and extensible, with possibilities for scripting the behaviour of the spiders.

+The emphasis is on speed and ease of embeddance.

 Requirements:
 libcurl, the c++ wrapper curlpp, and gumbo-parser..